 I showed myself out, fiddling with my wedding ring the whole way.
 I walked through the front doors and down the wheelchair ramp to the sidewalk.
 There was already a line forming at the corner of the building.
 It looked like those old pictures you see from the 1930s—guys queued up for a bowl of soup, or to see if there was any work that day.
 A police car rolled by.
 The officers inside scanned the line of people on the sidewalk.
 Most turned away.
 It seemed like cheating to me, like hunting for deer at a feed stand.

 Cops did that kind of thing back home, too.
 When I was a kid, they would routinely speed toward us, sirens blaring.
 Occasionally, it was to arrest someone.
 Mostly it was just to see who would run.
 Running from the police constitutes probable cause, which means you can be searched on the spot.
 A second car waiting around the block would intercept whoever fled.
 Of course, attempted evasion justifies the use of armed force.
 A kid from my school got shot that way.
-He had a bag of marijuana and went for his cell phone to call for help.
+He had a bag of weed and went for his cell phone to call for help.
 Cop said he thought it was a gun.
 After that, we avoided the parks and corners and hung in people’s back yards, which only made the cops that much more suspicious.

 “How you fellas doin?”
 I called to the men in the patrol car.